Alev Croutier: Media

 Croutier has appeared in radio and TV shows.
-She was a commentator for the Canadian Film Board series The Powder Room, the BBC’s Mozart in Turkey, and Channel 4's The Reign of Women, and Harem.
+She was a commentator for the Canadian Film Board series The Powder Room, the BBC's Mozart in Turkey, and Channel 4's The Reign of Women, and Harem.

 Awards

-She has received the National Women’s Political Caucus, the McGrew Hill Film award, the Daughters of Atatürk 2000 Women of Distinction Award, the American Turkish Council cultural award, and the Rotary Exceptional Achievement Award.
+She has received the National Women's Political Caucus, the McGrew Hill Film award, the Daughters of Atatürk 2000 Women of Distinction Award, the American Turkish Council cultural award, and the Rotary Exceptional Achievement Award.

 Books

 Croutier's first non-fiction book, Harem: The World Behind the Veil, was published by Abbeville Press in 1989.
 Croutier's own grandmother grew up in a Turkish harem in Macedonia.
 The New York Times said "this is a serious history, yet an immensely readable one," while the LA Times wrote: “This book is like a marvelous box of expensive chocolates, or rather, perfumed Turkish Delight.”
 And the Boston Globe: “A book of breathtaking beauty, written in an ingratiating prose.”

 Her second non-fiction book, Taking the Waters: Spirit, Art, Sensuality, published in 1992 by Abbeville, was an exploration of mythological, therapeutic, social, and aesthetic aspects of water.

-Seven Houses, her second novel, took seven years to write and was published in 2002 to comparisons with Gabriel Garcia Marquez, Carlos Fuentes, and Isabel Allende.
+Seven Houses, her second novel, took seven years to write and was published in 2002 to comparisons with Gabriel García Márquez, Carlos Fuentes, and Isabel Allende.
 Allende praised Croutier for "braiding history and fiction in an intricate pattern", although the Washington Post noted an "occasional heavy-handedness with pop culture and historical figures."
 The San Francisco Chronicle said her "measured prose is artistic and sensuous."

 Her novel for young readers, Leyla: The Black Tulip, was published in 2003 as part of the American Girl series along with a historical Turkish doll produced by Mattel.